choderalab/yank/docs/yamlpages/molecules.rst

 Everything under the ``molecules`` defines what molecules are in your systems.
 You can specify your own molecule names.
 Because of this user defined names in the syntax examples are marked as ``{UserDefinedMolecule}``.

-You can define any number of ``{UserDefinedMolecule}`` as you like.
+You can define as many ``{UserDefinedMolecule}`` as you like.
 These molecules will be used in other YAML headed sections.

 Unlike the primary :doc:`options <options>` for YAML files, many of these settings are optional and do nothing if not specified.
 The manditory/optional of each setting (and what conditionals), as well as the default behavior of each setting is explicitly stated in the setting's description.